swirszcz-adrian/Tank-Controller/README.md

 IMU was connected using basic I2C bus.

-Instruction on how to connect display can ge found [here](https://www.circuitbasics.com/raspberry-pi-lcd-set-up-and-programming-in-c-with-wiringpi/).
+Instruction on how to connect display can be found [here](https://www.circuitbasics.com/raspberry-pi-lcd-set-up-and-programming-in-c-with-wiringpi/).

 # Folder structure